Change Rule settings in Mail on Mac

-To change these preferences in the Mail app on your Mac, choose Mail > Preferences, click Rules, then click Add Rule.
+To change these settings in the Mail app on your Mac, choose Mail > Settings, click Rules, then click Add Rule or Edit.

-A description of the rule, which appears in the list of rules.
-For example, “book club.”
+Enter or change the description of the rule, which appears in the list of rules.
+For example, enter “Book club.”

 If “any” or “all” of the following conditions are met